phpbb/documentation/development/extensions/tutorial_authentication.rst

 are part of an extension must provide their own YAML file defining the service in addition to all normal requirements of an extension.

-Following is an example using a mock plugin, authext, by author imkingdavid.

 The class file
 ++++++++++++++
-The provider class must implement the ``\phpbb\auth\provider\provider_interface`` in order to insure proper functionality.
+The provider class must implement the ``\phpbb\auth\provider\provider_interface`` in order to ensure proper functionality.
 However, it is recommended to extend ``\phpbb\auth\provider\base`` so as to not implement unneeded methods and to ensure that the provider will not break due to an update to the interface.
-An example authentication provider class is show below.
+An example authentication provider class is show below:

 .. code-block:: php

     <?php

-    namespace imkingdavid\authext\auth\provider;
+    namespace acme\demo\auth\provider;

     /**
      * Database authentication provider for phpBB3